conan-io/docs/reference/commands/download.rst

 .. code-block:: text

     $ conan download -h
-    usage: conan download [-h] [-v [V]] [--only-recipe] [-p PACKAGE_QUERY] -r REMOTE
+    usage: conan download [-h] [-v [V]] [-f FORMAT] [--only-recipe] [-p PACKAGE_QUERY] -r REMOTE [-l LIST]
-                          reference
+                          [pattern]

     Download (without installing) a single conan package from a remote server.

     It downloads just the package, but not its transitive dependencies, and it will not call any generate, generators or deployers.
     It can download multiple packages if patterns are used, and also works with queries over the package binaries.

     positional arguments:
-      reference             Recipe reference or package reference, can contain * as wildcard at any reference field.
+      pattern               A pattern in the form
+                            'pkg/version#revision:package_id#revision', e.g:
+                            zlib/1.2.13:* means all binaries for zlib/1.2.13.
 If revision is not specified, it is assumed latest one.

     optional arguments:
       -h, --help            show this help message and exit